kwrooijen/gungnir/README.md

 If you want complete control over your database stack, then this is probably not for you.
-If you're a beginner and are overwhelmed with all the necessary libraries and configuration, if you're looking for a Clojure database library that aims to provide a quality of life experience similar to Ruby's ActiveRecord or Elixir's Ecto, then stick around.
+If you're a beginner and are overwhelmed with all the necessary libraries and configuration, or if you're looking for a Clojure database library that aims to provide a quality of life experience similar to Ruby's ActiveRecord or Elixir's Ecto, then stick around.